contao/docs-archive/en/api/Controller/getImage.md

 ### Examples ###

-1. Resize an image and get it's dimensions
+1. Resize an image with default options.
+Passing no `$mode`, the crop is **proportional** and therefore the image will be 100px width (larger side) but not 100px height.

 	```php
 	<?php